pragma-org/board/proposals/PIP001-Voting.md

 A vote should be open for 72h.

-### Votes on releases

-Releases always require a vote.
-Majority approval is used; at least three maintainer committee members must vote +1.

-Releases cannot be vetoed.

 ### Votes on addition to the maintainer committee

 If a maintainer committee wants to add a new person to the project,